jaspector

 Monday through Friday, 7:30 a.m. to 3:00 p.m.

-Typical inspection sequence: OSSF: plan review -> Authorization to Construct -> installation -> inspection before covering -> successful inspection -> Notice of Approval / permit issued.
+Typical sequence: OSSF: plan review -> Authorization to Construct -> installation -> inspection before covering -> successful inspection -> Notice of Approval / permit issued.
 County driveway permits: submit agreement and application -> county conditions / notice to proceed -> construction -> final county acceptance or rejection as completed.
 Subdivision / MHRC: county review and fee payment -> approval / plat process -> inspection of street, road, and drainage improvements where applicable.

-Do I need a building permit in unincorporated Howard County, TX?
+01 Do I need a building permit in unincorporated Howard County, TX?

 No public source reviewed established a countywide general building permit requirement for ordinary building construction in unincorporated Howard County.
 Verified county permit and approval triggers include: OSSF / septic installation or modification; county-road driveway and other ROW use permits; floodplain development compliance under the county Flood Damage Prevention Order; subdivision plat approval and MHRC development review; utility-connection certificates for certain subdivisions; 911 addressing needed for new house, agriculture, septic, building, or driveway permit purposes.

-How much does a building permit cost in unincorporated Howard County, TX?
+02 How much does a building permit cost in unincorporated Howard County, TX?

+Building permit fees in unincorporated Howard County, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $75-$500 depending on permit type.
 Fees are calculated as: OSSF new residential installation: $210.00; voluntary preliminary plat review: $350.00; final plat / MHRC with 1 to 10 lots or spaces: base fee $500.00 plus $100.00 per lot / space / divided part; variance request/application fee: $75.00; certificate of approved plat: $75.00; inspection fees for developments outside city limits and ETJ: 1% of the cost of public improvements or private roadway with public easements; road / driveway agreement form: $400 non-refundable administration fee..
 Plan check fee: No separate county plan-check fee for ordinary building permits was found because no countywide general building-permit program was found..

-How do I apply for a building permit in unincorporated Howard County, TX?
+03 How do I apply for a building permit in unincorporated Howard County, TX?

-1. Determine whether the project is actually in unincorporated Howard County and whether it triggers one of the county's verified limited controls: 911 addressing, OSSF / septic, county-road driveway or ROW use, floodplain development, subdivision platting, or MHRC review.
+To apply for a building permit in unincorporated Howard County, TX, follow these steps: 1.
+Determine whether the project is actually in unincorporated Howard County and whether it triggers one of the county's verified limited controls: 911 addressing, OSSF / septic, county-road driveway or ROW use, floodplain development, subdivision platting, or MHRC review.
 2. Obtain a 911 address if needed.
 The county states new house, agriculture, septic, building, and driveway permits are among the reasons for requesting a county 911 address.
 3. For OSSF work, submit the completed OSSF application, technical information, planning materials, site and soil evaluation, directions to the site, and fee to the Howard County OSSF Office.
 4. For county-road access or ROW work, submit the applicable Road & Bridge permit / agreement form to the County Road and Bridge Engineer.
 5. For subdivision or MHRC development, submit the plat or development plan, supporting documents, and fees to the county in compliance with the 2023 Subdivision and Manufactured Home Rental Community Regulations.
 6. Complete county-required inspections where applicable.
 OSSF installation must be inspected before covering.
 Subdivision and roadway improvements are also subject to county inspection fees and review.
 7. Do not begin work until the applicable county authorization is issued.
 The OSSF packet expressly states not to begin construction until receipt of the Notice of Approval / Authorization to Construct.

-How long does it take to get a building permit in unincorporated Howard County, TX?
+04 How long does it take to get a building permit in unincorporated Howard County, TX?

-How do I schedule a building inspection in unincorporated Howard County, TX?
+05 How do I schedule a building inspection in unincorporated Howard County, TX?

-Inspections can be scheduled via: Contact the OSSF office at least 5 working days in advance to arrange inspection, Road & Bridge / County Engineer office.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Howard County, TX via: Contact the OSSF office at least 5 working days in advance to arrange inspection, Road & Bridge / County Engineer office.
 OSSF: contact office at least 5 working days in advance..